 What is the #Falkirk25?

-The #Falkirk25 is the ultimate route for cyclists in Edinburgh and Glasgow looking for a new challenge that takes them out of the city.
-Set off from either city and cycle along the canal towpath, for approximately 25 miles to The Falkirk Wheel where the Forth & Clyde Canal meets the Union Canal.
-The challenge continues if you’re feeling keen to head back home or continue onwards to the other city.
+The #Falkirk25 is the ultimate route for cyclists in Scotland looking for a new challenge that takes them out of the city centres of Edinburgh and Glasgow.
+Set off from either city and cycle along the canal towpath, for approximately 25 miles to The Falkirk Wheel, where the Forth & Clyde Canal meets the Union Canal.
+You can then head back home, or if you're feeling keen, continue onwards to the other city.
 Alternatively, Falkirk’s well connected public transport services can take you back too!
 Cyclists can either take the challenge and cycle in one go, or make a day of it and enjoy the history, wildlife and sights of Central Scotland’s two canals which meet in a very special place.

 Cycling at The Kelpies